TNychka/TNychka.github.io/README.md

 # NychkaSite
-WIP Personal website for me to show off all my projects
+Personal website for me to show off all my projects, clearly I'm a backend dev though, so please over look the not so responsive UI.